SEC Actions and Related Other Government Actions

 The SEC charged J.P.
 Morgan Securities LLC (JPMS) with fraudulently rigging at least 93 municipal bond reinvestment transactions in 31 states.
 JPMS agreed to settle SEC complaints of violations of Section 15(c)(1)(A) of the Securities Exchange Act of 1934 by paying approximately $51 million, to be passed on to municipalities that were cheated.

 JPMS and its affiliates also agreed to pay $177 million to settle related claims by the IRS and other federal and state authorities.

 JPMS improperly won bids by entering into secret arrangements with bidding agents to get an illegal 'last look' at competitors’ bids.
 Municipal issuers and investors didn't stand a chance against the fraudulent strategies JPMS and others used to guarantee profits.–Robert Khuzami, Director of the SEC's Division of Enforcement.When municipalities sell securities, they usually invest the proceeds of the sales until the money is needed.
 As part of its oversight of the tax-exempt market, the IRS requires that such proceeds be invested at fair market value, which is commonly done by utilizing a competitive bidding process.
-But the SEC claims that from 1997 through 2005, JPMS's fraudulent practices undermined this process.
+But the SEC claims that during the period 1997-2005 JPMS's fraudulent practices undermined this process.
 Municipalities paid more for reinvestment products than they should have.
 JPMS thereby jeopardized the tax-exempt status of billions of dollars in municipal securities.